Metro Container Corporation

 |Listed: March 2012|

 - In 1988, EPA initiated a Time-Critical Removal Action to control waste handling activities by the Metro Container Corporation, which was the company active at the time, install fence to restrict site access, construct a temporary retaining wall to limit off-site migration of hazardous substances, and conduct sampling and analysis of waste materials.
 Materials removed included over 130,000 gallons of oil-contaminated liquids associated with a concrete basin used by Metro Container Corporation as a disposal lagoon, and over 6,000 tons of sludge, drums, and contaminated soils.
 The Removal Action was completed by a group of Potentially Responsible Parties under an Administrative Order on Consent agreed to in June 1989.

-- In September 2013, EPA initiated a second Time-Critical Removal Action.
-This Removal Action is currently on-going and projected to last into the summer of 2014.
+- In September 2013, EPA initiated the second Time-Critical Removal Action.
+Field activities were completed in September 2014.

 - Assessments and removal actions conducted at the site indicate that concentrations of PCBs, inorganic elements, PAHs, and VOCs are present in soil, sediment, and ground water above various risk-based screening levels.

 - Numerous buried or concealed containment features and pipe systems containing hazardous substances, many of which connect to Stoney Creek, have been identified at the Metro Property.

 - Sediments in Stoney Creek and in the Delaware River near the mouth of Stoney Creek appear to have been contaminated with PCBs, and may contain other contaminants associated with the Metro Property.

 - A fish consumption advisory due to the presence of PCBs is in place along the Delaware River from Trenton south to the Chesapeake & Delaware Canal that is due in part to releases from the Metro Property.